Learning Outcomes

 Exam Warning

-On the MBE, be careful to distinguish between interference with an existing contract (which requires a valid contract) and interference with prospective advantage (which does not).
-The competition privilege is a defense only to the latter, not to interference with an existing contract.
+On the MBE, be careful to distinguish between interference with an existing contract (which requires a valid contract and actual breach or disruption) and interference with prospective advantage (which does not require a contract but does require a concrete, reasonable expectancy).
+The competition privilege is a defense only to interference with prospective economic advantage; it does not justify causing breach of a firm, non-at-will contract.

 Revision Tip

-Remember: Lawful competition is a defense to interference with prospective business, but not to interference with an existing contract.
+Remember: lawful, non-coercive competition is a defense to interference with prospective business, but not to interference with an existing, non-at-will contract.
+Look for improper means (fraud, threats, defamation) or pure spite to defeat privileges.

 Key Point Checklist